... thinking about the immigration raids.

 within this great big country

-it i almost cry
+to remember it i almost cry

 even if the cage is golden